yash-vi/yash-vi/README.md

 - 👋 Hi, I’m @yash-vi
 - 👀 I’m interested in data science, analytics and process automation.
-- 🌱 I’m currently learning app development using Django and React Native!
+- 🌱 I’m currently learning app development using JavaScript and React Native!
 - 📫 How to reach me ... @yashvighumre@gmail.com.
 - 😄 Pronouns: she/her!
 - ⚡ Fun fact: I went to an all women's university!